nimloth05/threejs-kotlin-binding/README.md

 This project provides an update to date binding of three.js. (r101) This binding was generated out of the threejs doc.
 This means, that most classes/methods/properties contains documentation.

+ATTENTION: With version 105 I changed the maven coordinates to "wrapper" instead of "binding".

+# Extensions

+With release 105 there is also an additional project, "extension" which provides (basic) coroutine support for some loaders.
+Maven coordinates: ch.viseon.threejs:extensions:105.0.0

 ## setup

 The binding is available at the maven central repository.